Venkatanjan91/Telecom-Customer-Churn-Analysis/README.md

 # 📊 Telecom Customer Churn Analysis

-This repository contains a complete analysis of telecom customer churn using Python and Jupyter Notebook.
+This repository contains a complete analysis of telecom customer churn using Python and Google Colab.
 The project explores why customers leave the service and identifies key patterns that influence churn behavior.